lucylow/Gapminder_analysis/README.md

-# Gapminder_analysis
+# Gapminder Analysis
-Analysis of how employment levels change in the United States using data obtained from obtained from the site gapminder.org.
+Analysis of employment levels changes with time  in the United States using data from gapminder.org can be found in the file Gapminder_analysis.ipynb.